Welcome to the website for the Building a Better New Zealand

 The Building a Better NZ conference will bring together a wide range of industry stakeholders including researchers, industry leaders, policy makers, innovators, designers and manufacturers to focus on research findings and case studies of best practice...Read more

-Building a Better New Zealand has been developed by BRANZ, the Construction Industry Council (CIC), the Construction Strategy Group (CSG) and the Ministry of Business, Innovation and Employment (MBIE).
+This Building a Better New Zealand research strategy has been developed by BRANZ, the Construction Industry Council (CIC), the Construction Strategy Group (CSG) and the Ministry of Business, Innovation and Employment (MBIE).
 It follows extensive conversations throughout 2012 with industry and government.

 You may notice some similarities between Building a Better New Zealand and other strategies.
 This is because Building a Better New Zealand is intended to complement other existing industry strategies and present them in a whole of industry context.

-A core part of developing this Industry Research Strategy was a comprehensive industry needs survey of key businesses, organisations and individuals across the building and construction sector.
+A core part of developing and maintaining the Industry Research Strategy is the comprehensive industry needs survey of key businesses, organisations and individuals across the building and construction sector, undertaken biennially.

-Carried out in early 2012, the survey contacted almost 10,000 people from across the entire industry and a total of 2,405 responses were received, an excellent response rate of just under 25%.
-This total number of responses is significantly greater than when an industry survey was last carried out in 2010 when 1,082 replies were received.
+Last carried out in early 2012, the survey contacted almost 10,000 people from across the entire industry and a total of 2,405 responses were received, an excellent response rate of just under 25%.

 The survey will be of interest to businesses, professional organisations and policy makers.
 As well as having played an important role in shaping Building a Better New Zealand, the survey is also a comprehensive and valuable resource in its own right.